hydroserver2/hydroserver/docs/api/sensor-things-api.md

 # HydroServer SensorThings API

-Welcome to the documentation for the HydroServer SensorThings API.
-This API provides access and observations posting capabilities of environmental sensor data hosted by HydroServer.
-SensorThings API is an open standard developed by the Open Geospatial Consortium (OGC) for the Internet of Things (IoT) and environmental monitoring.
-More detailed specifications for SensorThings v1.1 can be found at https://docs.ogc.org/is/18-088/18-088.html.

-## 1. Introduction

-The HydroServer SensorThings API allows you to retrieve and interact with environmental sensor data related to water resources.
-This documentation provides information on how to upload and retrieve data from HydroServer using SensorThings.
+This section is an in-depth explanation of our Django implementation of the Open Geospatial Consortium SensorThings specification.
+We recommend reading the [SensorThings overview](/guide/sensor-things.md) before reading this.

 You can also view interactive documentation at:

 ```
 https://beta.hydroserver2.org/api/sensorthings/v1.1/docs
 ```

-## 2. SensorThings Base URL
+## SensorThings Base URL

 HydroServer currently only supports version 1.1 of the SensorThings specification.
 The base URL for HydroServer SensorThings is: